chi1233/talent-graph/README.md

 # Talent Graph

-A platform for mapping the top AI researchers in the world.
+An interative visual that maps the top AI researchers in the world in both frontier and saftey.

 The core data store is a Neo4j property graph.
 A FastAPI layer sits on top for read access.
 Manual curation drives the first 1,000 nodes using a structured scoring rubric.